-Ryman Bob Scott is part of the Ryman Group of retirement villages and aged care facilities.
-The service provides rest home, hospital, and dementia level care for up to 146 residents, including 30 serviced apartments certified for rest home level of care.
-At the time of the audit there were 116 residents in total, including three in the serviced apartments.
+Ryman Charles Fleming is part of the Ryman Group of retirement villages and aged care facilities.
+The service provides rest home, hospital, and dementia level care for up to 140 residents, including 20 serviced apartments certified for rest home level of care.
+At the time of the audit there were 117 residents in total, including three in the serviced apartments.

-This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora Health New Zealand Capital, Coast and Hutt Valley.
-The audit process included the review of policies and procedures, the review of resident and staff files, observations, and interviews with family, management, staff, and a general practitioner.
+This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora Health New Zealand -Capital, Coast and Hutt Valley.
+The audit process included the review of policies and procedures, the review of resident and staff files, observations, and interviews with family/whānau, management, staff, and a general practitioner.

-The village manager has been in the role for two months and is supported by a clinical manager and resident services manager.
+The village manager has been in the role for four years and is supported by a clinical manager and resident services manager.
 The management team are supported by a regional operations manager, operations quality manager and support staff at head office.
 The residents and relatives interviewed spoke positively about the care and support provided.

 There were no areas for improvement identified at the previous certification audit.
+This surveillance audit identified the service is meeting the intent of the standard.